 We have an Audit Committee, Compensation Committee, and Governance and Nominating Committee.
-Our Audit Committee consists of three independent directors who are Mr. Hanna, Mr. Smith and Mr. Abbas, with Mr. Hanna considered as an "audit committee financial expert" within the meaning of Regulation S-K of the SEC.
-Our Compensation Committee consists of three independent directors who are Mr. Abbas, Dr. Nag and Mr. Marchese.
-Our Governance and Nominating Committee consists of three independent directors who are Mr. Smith, Mr. Marchese and Mr. Hanna.
+Our Audit Committee consists of two independent directors who are Dr. Nag and Mr. Marcus, with Mr. Marcus considered as an "audit committee financial expert" within the meaning of Regulation S-K of the SEC.
+Our Compensation Committee and Governance and Nominating Committee consists of two independent directors who are Dr. Nag and Mr. Marcus.